 3. Improved Nutritional Contents

 Crops are fortified or enriched with nutrients to supply essential nutrients in regular diets and staple crops and reduce malnutrition in developing countries.
-For example, potato, a genetically engineered potato in India produces about one-third to one-half more protein than usual along with a substantial amount of all the essential amino acids.
+For example, potato, a genetically engineered potato in India, produces about one-third to one-half more protein than usual along with a substantial amount of all the essential amino acids.
 Similarly, golden rice is genetically engineered to biosynthesize beta-carotene, the precursor of vitamin A. This helps to prevent death and childhood blindness caused by vitamin A deficiency.

 4. Improved Agronomic Traits

 Tools of biotechnology are largely efficient in enhancing the agronomic traits of plants and agricultural crops.
-Such traits include insect resistance, herbicide tolerance, virus resistance, disease resistance, temperature tolerance, drought tolerance, delayed fruit ripening, increased dietary value, improved food processing and storage and the elimination of toxins and allergens in crop plants.
+Such traits include insect resistance, herbicide tolerance, virus resistance, disease resistance, temperature tolerance, drought tolerance, delayed fruit ripening, increased dietary value, improved food processing and storage, and the elimination of toxins and allergens in crop plants.
 In the past decade, several crops have been genetically engineered to introduce Bt toxin genes isolated from Bacillus thuringiensis.
-This gene codes for the insecticidal Bt protein that kills insects such as tobacco budworm, flies, mosquitoes, beetles, etc. One of the earliest examples of Bt toxin engineered crop is Bt cotton.
+This gene codes for the insecticidal Bt protein that kills insects such as tobacco budworm, flies, mosquitoes, beetles, etc. One of the earliest examples of Bt toxin engineered crops is Bt cotton.
 Similarly, resistance to synthetic herbicides has been genetically engineered into corn, soybeans, cotton, canola, sugar beets, rice, and flax.

 Tools and Applications of Green Biotechnology in Environmental Biotechnology

 Environmental biotechnology makes use of living systems to solve environmental problems.
-Environmental biotechnology is fundamentally rooted in waste in its various guises, such as remediation of contamination caused by previous use, the impact of the reduction of current activity and the control of pollution.
+Environmental biotechnology is fundamentally rooted in waste in its various guises, such as remediation of contamination caused by previous use, the impact of the reduction of current activity, and the control of pollution.
 This aspect of biotechnology includes preventing the discharge of pollutants to the environment, cleaning up contaminated environments, and generating valuable resources for human society.
 Therefore, the principal aim of this field is to manufacture products in environmentally harmonious ways that allow for the minimization of harmful solids, liquids or gaseous output, and the cleaning of residual effects of earlier human occupation.

-Bioremediation makes use of living organism (primarily microorganisms) to destroy or immobilize waste materials and environmental pollutants.
+Bioremediation makes use of living organisms (primarily microorganisms) to destroy or immobilize waste materials and environmental pollutants.
 The general approaches to bioremediation are to restore environmental health by enhancing natural biodegradation by native organisms.
-It also involves applying nutrients or aeration (biostimulation) or addition of microorganisms (bioaugmentation) for the process.
+It also involves applying nutrients or aeration (biostimulation) or the addition of microorganisms (bioaugmentation) for the process.
 The benefits of bioremediation are that it is an economical process and causes less disruption to the environment.
-Bioremediation has been successfully used to clean up pollutants including pesticides, sewage, gasoline, crude oil toxic chemicals, and solvents.
+Bioremediation has been successfully used to clean up pollutants, including pesticides, sewage, gasoline, crude oil toxic chemicals, and solvents.
 Degradation of organic solvents such as toluene and conversion of styrene oil into biodegradable plastic polyhydroxyalkanoates (PHA) by Pseudomonas putida is a well-known example to many.
 Besides, various bacteria, fungi, algae, and archaea are involved in biodegradation or bioconversion of pollutants and heavy metals.